inaka/rest_guidelines/README.md

 > Getting a user

 - **GET** `/users/:id`
-  The endpoint retrieves the user with the id you pass along in the usl.
+  The endpoint retrieves the user with the id you pass along in the url.

-> Creating a user:
+> Creating a user

 - **POST** `/users`
   This creates a user with the info you pass along in the request body.

-> Deleting a post
+> Deleting a user

 - **DELETE** `/users/:id`
-  This Deletes the user with the id you pass along in the url
+  This deletes the user with the id you pass along in the url.

 ###### Bad